All In One WP Security And Firewall Settings helps you setup the following options general settings, .htaccess file and much more.

 Disable Security Features

-Step 3-b ) The following image Disable All Firewall Rules allows you to disable all firewall rules which are currently active in your site.
+Step 3-b ) The following image Disable all firewall rules allows you to disable all firewall rules which are currently active in your site.
+Click on Disable all firewall rules button to begin disabling all the rules.

-Step 3-c ) The following image Reset Settings allows you to delete all the settings in the plugin.
+Step 3-c ) The following image Reset settings allows you to delete all the settings in the plugin.
+Click on Reset settings button to begin resetting the settings.

-Step 3-d ) The following image Debug Settings allows you to enable or disable the log files.
+Step 3-d ) The following image Debug settings allows you to enable or disable the debug log files.
+First check the Enable debug option.
+Then click on Save debug settings button to save the debug settings.

 Note: This new feature controls the following log files wp-security-log.txt and wp-security-log-cron-job.txt.
 Found in the following folder /plugins/all-in-one-wp-security-and-firewall/logs/.